-If you die without a will and don’t have any family, your property will “escheat” into the state’s coffers.
 However, this very rarely happens because the laws are designed to get your property to anyone who was even remotely related to you.
-For example, your property won't go to the state if you leave a spouse, children, siblings, parents, grandparents, aunts or uncles, great uncles or aunts, nieces or nephews, cousins of any degree, or the children, parents, or siblings of a spouse who dies before you do.
+For example, your property won't go to the state if you leave a spouse, children, grandchildren, parents, grandparents, siblings, nieces, nephews, aunts, uncles, or cousins.

 Here are a few other things to know about Oregon intestacy laws.

-To learn more about intestate succession, read How an Estate Is Settled When There is No Will.
+To learn more about intestate succession, read How an Estate Is Settled If There's No Will.

 You can find Oregon's laws on wills and intestate succession here: Oregon Revised Statutes § § 112.015 to 112.830.